Frank P. Lahm: Air Officer and attaché duties

 At the end of his tour he reverted to his permanent rank of lieutenant colonel, assigned again as Air Officer, Ninth Corps Area until July 1931, when his wife died of pneumonia, leaving him a widower with two young children, Lawrence, 12, and Barbara, 8.
 His father had developed cancer, and Lahm brought him back to the summer home for a final visit.
 Lahm was promoted to full colonel on October 1, 1931, and sent to the U.S. Embassy, Paris, France, in November to act as assistant military attaché for air to France, Spain, and Belgium.
 Shortly after his arrival in France, his father died in Paris on December 31.
 In 1933 Lahm became full military attaché to France.
 He remained in Paris until 1935, with collateral duty as military attaché to the U.S. Embassy in Brussels, Belgium.

 In October 1935 Lahm returned to the United States as Air Officer, Second Corps Area, at Governors Island, New York, until December 14, 1940, when he became Chief of Aviation to the First Army.
 He received the Legion of Merit for his contribution to this command during its important formative period.
 President Franklin D. Roosevelt awarded Lahm an honorary promotion major general in September 1941.

-The extent of expanded pilot requirements immediately preceding World War II necessitated decentralization of Air Corps flying training, which had been the core element of the program after Lahm organized the Air Corps Training Center.
+The extent of expanded pilot requirements immediately preceding World War II necessitated decentralization of Air Corps flight training, which had been the core element of the program after Lahm organized the Air Corps Training Center.
 The ACTC was broken up geographically, establishing three regional training centers.
 The ACTC, still headquartered at Randolph, was renamed the Gulf Coast Air Corps Training Center and became operational in February 1941.
 Lahm served as its commander from October 21, 1941, to his mandatory retirement on November 20, 1941.
 He retired, after more than forty years of continuous military service, in the grade of brigadier general.
 Three weeks later, in the wake of the attack on Pearl Harbor, he offered to come off the retired list but was not accepted.